 Earth Day

-Each night their croaking is loud and constant.
-It is an amphibian Tinder run amuck.
+Each night, their croaking is loud and constant.
+It's an amphibian Tinder run amok.

-It reminds me of when a grade school teacher asked me to bring in some tadpoles.
-If they had lived, they would be about 61 years old this year.
+It reminds me of when a grade teacher asked me to bring in some tadpoles.
+If they had lived, they would have been about 61 years old this year.
 I hope they have had good lives and planned well for their retirement.

 Give me a second while I jump to the book of Genesis, where God told Adam and Eve: “Be fruitful and multiply and fill the earth and subdue it…”